Mission of the University of Georgia

 e) The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-g) At least 90% of supervised practice program directors will rate University of Georgia graduates as generally comparable to other graduates, as above average, or as exceptional in selected knowledge and skills areas.
+g) At least 90% of supervised practice program directors will rate University of Georgia graduates as generally comparable to other graduates, above average, or as exceptional in selected knowledge and skills areas.

 Program Goal 2

-Program graduates will provide leadership to their communities through service activities related to foods, nutrition, and health.
+Graduates will provide leadership to their communities through service activities related to foods, nutrition, and health.